fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 additional information.

 The second field contains the human-readable node name.
-The node name SHOULD be the sys:hostname {{RFC7317}}, if less than 64 octets, or the first 63 octets of the sys:hostname, if the sys:hostname is longer.
+The node name SHOULD be the YANG sys:hostname {{RFC7317}}, if less than 64 octets, or the first 63 octets of the sys:hostname, if the sys:hostname is longer.
 The node name MAY be some other human-meaningful name of the node.
 The node name MUST be padded with ASCII NUL characters